-At the end of the gestation period, the entity will now undergo a "second death" when the lower two principles will separate from the higher two, that is, kama rupa together with the mental body will now detach from the Atma-Buddhi.
-In this process of separation there is a struggle that will determine how much of the mental body will go with the Atma-Buddhi, and how much with the kama rupa.
-Upon separation, the kama rupa and mental body becomes a "shell" that will gradually disintegrate over time.
-These shells are the "spirits" contacted by mediumistic séances.
+From "Life After Death," Theosophical Society in New Zealand.
+Http://www.theosophy.org.nz/Publications/Pamphlets/LifeAfterDeath.html arate from the higher two, that is, kāma-rūpa together with the mental body will now detach from the Ātma-Buddhi.
+In this process of separation there is a struggle that will determine how much of the mental body will go with the Ātma-Buddhi, and how much with the kāma-rūpa.
+Upon separation, the kāma-rūpa and mental body becomes a "shell" that will gradually disintegrate in time.
+These shells are the "spirits" contacted by mediumistic seances.

-In very rare cases where the person is extremely selfish, the entire mental body may be drawn towards the kama rupa, thus depriving the Atma-Buddhi of the necessary vehicle for future incarnations.
-This is what is called a "lost soul," an intelligent being in kama loka which is destined for annihilation because it is no longer linked to its immortal source, the Atma-Buddhi.
+In very rare cases where the person is extremely selfish, the entire mental body may be drawn towards the kāma-rūpa, thus depriving the Ātma-Buddhi with the necessary vehicle for future incarnations.
+This is what is called a "lost soul," an intelligent being in kāma-loka which is destined for annihilation because it is no longer linked to its immortal source, the Ātma-Buddhi.
 When the wickedness is of a "spiritual, refined" nature, such a soul goes to Avichi, the antithesis of Devachan, which is often said to be the earth itself.
 The lost soul may still retain a lot of life-energy, however, and can even incarnate again and again until its vitality is exhausted.
-As a shell, it may also become a Dweller of the Threshold that gets attracted to a new personality that is formed by the former parent Ego (Atma-Buddhi).
+As a shell, it may also become a Dweller of the Threshold that gets attracted to a new personality that is formed by the former parent Ego (Ātma-Buddhi).
 There is still a possibility of re-linking between the soul and its parent Ego when there is the slightest spark of repentance in it.
 Lost souls that become non-entities, however, and which do not deserve Avichi, slid down to the Eighth Sphere, a globe denser than the earth and is spoken of as the "furnace of nature" where the materials of the soul are recast for future development.